DIFI-Consortium/DIFI-Certification/DIFI_Validator/README.md

 This directory contains a **DIFI** validation tool to aid with interoperability of DIFI sources and sinks.
 For an introduction to DIFI, please see the [DIFI 101 tutorial](https://github.com/DIFI-Consortium/DIFI-Certification/blob/main/DIFI_101_Tutorial.md).
 Note that the official DIFI specification document is located [here](https://dificonsortium.org/standards/) behind an IEEE download/registration page.
 DIFI is a specific implementation/subset of the VITA 49.2 framework, and as such, knowledge of VITA 49 is helpful, see VITA Radio Transport (VRT) Standard, VITA-49.2 – 2017.

 This DIFI validation tool can be used as a stand-alone application that decodes and verifies whether packets in a packet stream are in compliance with the DIFI 1.0 or 1.1 standard, and can prepare and send DIFI compliant packets for testing purposes.
-It includes a Python package that can be imported into your own scripts/applications, as well as a top-level application that uses the package.
+The code consists of several Python modules, which you can import into your own scripts/applications.

 The source code is split into the following files: